 Sales are one of the most important aspects of any business.
 It is the lifeblood of a company, as sales are the only form of cash inflow that matter in the long run.
 Is sales talent something you’re born with or can you train employees to excel in sales?
 This is an age-old question and we have answers.

 When I was coming up in marketing in the ’70s, the answer to this question was that some people just had the aptitude for sales.
 Prospective hires were given tests to determine whether they possessed this magical combination of confidence, extroversion, and high likability that was believed to be the hallmark of all great salespeople.
 If you ever watched the popular TV show, Mad Men, you observed these executives who were part salesperson and part jingle writers expressing all these traits in spades.
-The truth is far from this fantasy, anyone can be a successful salesperson with the right training and mindset.
+The truth is far from this fantasy, anyone can attain their desired sales position or title and achieve success with the right training and mindset.
 In this blog post, we explore the myth of natural sales talent and discuss how anyone can become a successful salesperson.

 The myth of natural sales talent